Aleksandar Stanković (footballer, born 2005): Personal life

 His brother Filip plays as a goalkeeper for Venezia.
 They are both sons of former Inter and Serbian international footballer Dejan Stanković.
-His mother Ana is Slovenian, and the family spend a lot of time in Ljubljana.
+His mother Ana is Slovenian, and the family spend some time in Ljubljana.
 His maternal uncle is a Slovenian former professional footballer Milenko Ačimovič.

+On 11 October 2025, Stanković debuted for the Serbian senior team in a 0–1 2026 FIFA World Cup qualification home loss against Albania.